Designing Prompt Analytics Dashboards to Analyze Student-ChatGPT Interactions in EFL Writing: Needs Finding(Interview 1)

 \subsection{Analysis}

-With the completed surveys, interview transcripts, and observational notes, we conducted a qualitative analysis with a mixed approach.
-To elaborate the process, two researchers collaboratively analyzed the dataset, engaging in multiple rounds of open-coding until they reached a consensus.
-First, they identified common concerns and challenges based on the survey results and the interview transcripts.
+With the interview transcripts and observational notes, we conducted a qualitative analysis with a mixed approach.
+To elaborate on the process, two researchers collaboratively analyzed the dataset, engaging in multiple rounds of open coding until they reached a consensus.
+First, they identified common concerns and challenges based on the interview transcripts.
 Subsequently, they extracted teachers' needs for PAD from the notes taken during the observational study.